Considerations:

 - If you hear a whistle sound, instruct the student to breathe slower—the breath in should take at least 3 to 5 seconds

-- Instruct the student to hold their breath for 5 to 10 seconds
+- Instruct the student to hold their breath for 10 seconds

 - Instruct the student to breathe out slowly through their mouth